-Probiotics can improve digestion of protein which we normally consume in larger amounts for Thanksgiving.
-This will help to quicken the digestive process and reduce gas, bloating and digestive complaints that are common during this special holiday.
-At NYCIM, many patients will receive probiotic supplements such as HMF that can be used to improve digestion, although even if you do not have direct access to a high quality probiotic supplement, you can have some kefir, kombucha, or sauerkraut before eating your Thanksgiving meal.
+Probiotics can improve the digestion of protein which we normally consume in larger amounts for Thanksgiving.
+This will help to quicken the digestive process and reduce gas, bloating, and digestive complaints that are common during this special holiday.
+We recently published an article entitled The 7 Best Probiotics: A Clinical-Based Product Review.
+Even without a probiotic supplement, you can have some kefir, kombucha, or sauerkraut before eating your Thanksgiving meal.

 6. Try a Digestif

-If you’ve never heard of bitters, now is your time to get acquainted with the herbal liquor concoctions.
-Commonly used in Europe as an after dinner digestif, the specialty drinks contain numerous bitter herbs that have been shown to aid in digestion and encourage digestive enzymes, bile & HCL (hydrochloric acid) production.
+If you’ve never heard of bitters, now is your time to get acquainted with herbal liquor concoctions.
+Commonly used in Europe as an after-dinner digestif, the specialty drinks contain numerous bitter herbs that have been shown to aid in digestion and encourage digestive enzymes, bile & HCL (hydrochloric acid) production.

-Some more common bitters include Germany’s Underberg, Denmark’s Gammel Dansk, and Italy’s Fernet-Branca or the sweeter option of limoncello (not so much a bitter, but still a digestif).
+Some more common bitters include Germany’s Underberg, Denmark’s Gammel Dansk, Italy’s Fernet-Branca, or the sweeter option of limoncello (not so much a bitter, but still a digestif).

 7. 24 Hours for Leftovers

-One of the great things about Thanksgiving are the leftovers.
+One of the great things about Thanksgiving is the leftovers.
 We cook so much, eat a good deal of it, but there are always leftovers to last us through the coming week.
-However, we highly recommend following the 24 hour rule for leftovers.
+However, we highly recommend following the 24-hour rule for leftovers.
 If you can’t finish them in 24 hours after being cooked, throw them away.

 8. Avoid the Microwave